At Mars Edge, we’re working to provide products that not only taste great, but provide simple solutions to health needs.

 Most of us understand that nutrition and activity support better health.
 Yet many of us still struggle to reconcile the food we want with the nutrition we need.

-Jean-Christophe Flatin, our President of Innovation, Science & Technology and Mars Edge, recently tackled this topic in his featured presentation at the Positive Nutrition Digital Summit: Healthy Innovation for the Mass Market.
+Jean-Christophe Flatin, former President of Innovation, Science & Technology and Mars Edge, tackled this topic in his featured presentation at the Positive Nutrition Digital Summit: Healthy Innovation for the Mass Market.
 You can read more in-depth coverage about it on Food Navigator and in Jean-Christophe’s blog here.

 “Food is what you think of when you get hungry.
 It’s strongly connected with our emotions and is closely linked to our social and cultural backgrounds.
 It’s driven by our senses, rituals and cravings.
 Nutrition, on the other hand, carries connotations of science and knowledge, often demonstrated through tables of macro and micro-nutrients,” he explained.
 “Our current ways of living have created a wide gap between the food we want and the nutrition we need.
 This is the heart of the problem we need to solve—a problem that clearly requires a unique combination of nutritional and behavioral science.”